 Begin the New Year With a Brighter Smile

-Schedule a dentist appointment today to take advantage of your expiring benefits and ensure the long-term health of your teeth.
+Schedule a dentist appointment today at our location in Northgate, Seattle to take advantage of your expiring benefits and ensure the long-term health of your teeth.
 If you’re not sure if you have any remaining benefits, give us a call to find out.
 If you’ve already visited the dentist recently and still have benefits remaining, you may be able to use them for a teeth whitening or similar service.